Skip to content

 Getting around · Amap-verified

-• MaglevLongyang RoadPudong Airport (PVG)≈25 minThe Shanghai Maglev covers the 30 km in ≈8 min at up to 431 km/h
+• MaglevLongyang RoadPudong Airport (PVG)≈25 minThe Shanghai Maglev covers the 30 km in ≈8 min at a capped 300 km/h (its record 431 km/h has been suspended since 2021)

 • CarCentral ShanghaiPudong Airport (PVG)45m–1h10mDoor-to-door private transfer with luggage — alternative to the MaglevBook a private airport transfer →